 This is the cluster with high-categorized hotels (4 and 5 stars).
 Members of this cluster are considerably more aware of the navigation.
 It's surprising that the value of first impression is the smallest, low-categorized hotels have better results.
+However, this could be the result of the higher expectations due to the higher categorization of the hotels.
 Quality of the content is rather similar to other two clusters.
 Those hotels are best at attracting visitors among other two clusters.
 However, it is important to stress that all of the three clusters are performing badly at attracting visitors' metrics.
+Management of the high-categorized hotels that belong to this cluster should take more care on first impression, content, and attracting visitors.